 Christine has over twenty years of experience as an English teacher, school leader and consultant at primary and secondary level.
-She is a member of National Association of Teachers of English and is an experienced examiner at A level and GCSE.
+Christine is on the management committee of the National Association of Teachers of English as Regional Activities Officer.
+She organises regional events for NATE as well as delivering highly successful workshops at their national conferences.
+She is an experienced examiner at A level and GCSE.
 She has written for the National Literacy Trust and contributed towards the preparation and launch of the National Literacy Strategy.
 Christine has also led creative and successful initiatives resulting in outstanding student progress at a range of educational institutions, including: secondary schools in London and the North East, sixth form colleges, primary and special schools.
-Christine delivered a highly successful workshop at the 2015 NATE conference as well as the 2017 NATE Conference in Nottingham.
-Christine is delighted to have been elected onto the NATE council as the regional representative for the North East.

 Macmillan Australia publishers regularly use Christine’s services where she reviews their products and maps their texts to the English National Curriculum at Key Stage 2, 3 and 4.

 Christine is a founding Executive Trustee of Building Self-Belief CIO, a charity which has the supports the building of better communities by building on the self-belief of our young people.

 “Christine provided outstanding support to both myself and the department throughout this year.
 Her drive and determination for all to succeed combined with her ‘hands on’ approach with classes ensured learners thrived, developed and gained confidence in preparation for their exams.

 Christine’s expertise as a consultant and her motivation and enthusiasm for the subject is infectious.
 She rapidly established a rapport with staff and students and helped to mould and shape the department.
 She supported in the creation of assessment systems, schemes of learning, CPD, developing Teaching and Learning within the department, and ensured everyone was supported.